Mean field theory of spin glasses: Fully connected models

-In figure~\ref{fig3:dia} we draw, in the $(m,T)$ plane, the region where a solution with $q \neq 0$ is found ({\bf $\Rightarrow$ Ex.\ref{sec:fully}.\ref{ex:1.3} and \ref{sec:fully}.\ref{ex:1.4}}).
-This region is delimited by the blue line $m^*(T)$, and a solution $q^*(m,T)$ is found for $m>m^*(T)$.
-In this region, we can compute, using Eq.~(\ref{mcomplexity}), the complexity and free energy as a function of $m$. \beq \eeq It turns out that starting from $m=\max\{0,m^*(T)\}$ and increasing $m$, both $f(m,T)$ and $\Si(m,T)$ increase up to a maximum and then decrease on increasing $m$.
-This leads to two branches of the parametric curve $\Si(f)$, of which only one is physical: the one corresponding to {\it decreasing} $f$ and $\Si$, as from Fig.~\ref{fig1:Scqualit} it should be clear that both $f$ and $\Si$ must decrease on increasing $m$.
+\item First of all we must identify the region where a solution with $q \neq 0$ is found.
+This region is delimited by the line $m^*(T)$, For $m<m^*(T)$, we have $q^*(m,T)=0$, $\Phi(m,T)$ is trivial, and the complexity is zero.
+For $m>m^*(T)$, a non-trivial solution $q^*(m,T)$ is found: in this region we can compute, using Eq.~(\ref{mcomplexity}), the complexity and free energy as a function of $m$: \beq \eeq These quantities are therefore defined {\it only} above the line $m^*(T)$.
+We can observe that the non-trivial solution $q^*(m,T)$ disappears at $m^*(T)$ by merging with another solution (a standard ``bifurcation" of solutions).
+Because of this, a zero mode (the so-called ``longitudinal'' mode) in the stability matrix of the {\sc 1rsb} solution appears at $m^*(T)$ ({\bf $\Rightarrow$ Ex.\ref{sec:fully}.\ref{ex:1.5}}).

+\item Next, we analyze the behavior of $f^*(m,T)$ and $\Si(m,T)$.
+It turns out that starting from $m=\max\{0,m^*(T)\}$ and increasing $m$, both $f^*(m,T)$ and $\Si(m,T)$ first increase up to a maximum and then decrease upon further increasing $m$.
+This non-monotonicity leads to two branches of the parametric curve $\Si(f)$, of which only one is physical: the one that corresponds to {\it decreasing} $f$ and $\Si$ with $m$.
+Indeed, from Fig.~\ref{fig1:Scqualit} it should be clear that both $f^*$ and $\Si$ must decrease when increasing $m$.
+We then define a line $m=m_{\rm th}(T)$ where $f^*(m,T)$ is maximum, which corresponds to the threshold values $f_\mathrm{th}(T)$.
+The physical region is the one for $m\geq m_{\rm th}(T)$.
+One can show in fact that for $m<m_{\rm th}(T)$, the {\sc 1rsb} solution is {\it unstable}: one of the eigenvalues of the stability matrix (the so-called ``replicon'' mode) becomes negative suggesting that a more complex matrix $Q_{ab}$ should be considered ({\bf $\Rightarrow$ Ex.\ref{sec:fully}.\ref{ex:1.5}}).
+However, one can show that no consistent solution can be constructed for $m<m_{\rm th}(T)$~\cite{Ri13}.